Cabinet of Turkey: Functioning

 The president is the chief executive leader.
 Therefore, the whole cabinet's tenure is linked to the president's tenure: The president's (and the cabinet's) term automatically ends, if a newly elected president sits for the first time, or if the president resigns or dies.

 The President is responsible for guiding the cabinet and deciding its political direction.
 According to the principle of departmentalization, the cabinet ministers are free to carry out their duties independently within the boundaries set by the President's political directives.
 The Parliament may at any time ask the President to dismiss a minister or to appoint a new minister.
 The President also decides the scope of each minister's duties and can nominate ministers to lead a department and so called ministers for special affairs without an own department.
 The president can also lead a department himself.

-The president's freedom to shape its cabinet is only limited by some constitutional provisions: The president has to appoint a Minister of Defence, a Minister of Internal Affairs, Minister of Foreign Affairs and a Minister of Justice and is implicitly forbidden to head one of these departments himself, as the constitution invests these ministers with some special powers.
+The president's freedom to shape its cabinet is only limited by some constitutional provisions: The president has to appoint a Minister of Defence, a Minister of Internal Affairs, Minister of Foreign Affairs and a Minister of Justice and is implicitly forbidden from also heading one of these departments, as the constitution invests these ministers with some special powers.
 For example, the Minister of Justice is also the President of the Council of Judges and Prosecutors.
-If two ministers disagree on a particular point, the cabinet resolves the conflict by a majority vote or the President decides the case itselves.
+If two ministers disagree on a particular point, the cabinet resolves the conflict by a majority vote or the President exercises final decision authority.
 This often depends on the President's governing style.

 The President may appoint one or more deputies after being elected, who may deputise for the President in their absence.
 If the President dies or is unwilling or unable to act as President, the Deputy President shall act as and exercise the powers of the President until the next President of the Republic is elected.

 According to established practice, decisions on important security issues are made by the National Security Council, a government agency chaired by the President.
 Pursuant to its (classified) rules of procedure, its sessions are confidential.